 Russia: Year in Review Report

-In 2013, Russia enacted harsh anti-LGBT laws banning “propaganda of non-traditional sexual relations” and blocking same-sex couples from adopting children.
+In 2013, Russia enacted harsh anti-LGBTQ laws banning “propaganda of non-traditional sexual relations” and blocking same-sex couples from adopting children.

-Since these laws were put into place, there has been an uptick in violent attacks on LGBT people according to Human Rights Watch.
-LGBT Russians have been murdered, pelted with eggs, blinded in air gun attacks and gay clubs and venues are under constant threat.
-Police often turn a blind eye and even when prosecutions occur, the penalties can be light and prosecutors are reluctant to use hate crime statutes against perpetrators of anti-LGBT violence.
-Since the passage of the propaganda law, at least three people have been fined for expressing support for LGBT equality and dozens of others have been detained, investigated or threatened.
+Since these laws were put into place, there has been an uptick in violent attacks on LGBTQ people according to Human Rights Watch.
+LGBTQ Russians have been murdered, pelted with eggs, blinded in air gun attacks and gay clubs and venues are under constant threat.
+Police often turn a blind eye and even when prosecutions occur, the penalties can be light and prosecutors are reluctant to use hate crime statutes against perpetrators of anti-LGBTQ violence.
+Since the passage of the propaganda law, at least three people have been fined for expressing support for LGBTQ equality and dozens of others have been detained, investigated or threatened.

-The following report details the severe impact that last year’s anti-LGBT laws have had and continue to have on the Russian LGBT community and its allies.
+The following report details the severe impact that last year’s anti-LGBTQ laws have had and continue to have on the Russian LGBTQ community and its allies.